-The Division of Community Support is tasked with providing guidance to the aging network through clearly stated policies and procedures in order to accurately collect senior client data, which reflects the actual services being provided by the aging network.
+The division is tasked with providing guidance to the aging network through clearly stated policies and procedures in order to accurately collect senior client data, which reflects the actual services being provided by the aging network.

-Under the direction of the LGOA Deputy Director and Team Leader for Community Support, this division has broad responsibilities for developing and implementing monitoring measures; staying abreast of aging forecasting; planning activities, to include the integration of area plans and the State Plan on Aging; and the collection, analysis, and publication of client-driven statistical data collected from the agency's programs.
-Data is made available through data collection systems such as the On-line

-Support Assistant (OLSA), Advanced Information Manager (AIM), and State Health Insurance Program (SHIP) Talk, which track client data for agency reporting purposes.
-The data from these systems is provided to the Administration on Aging (AoA) for reporting purposes, as aging funding is now based on solid data and is results driven.
+Under the direction of the Team Leader for Community Support, this division has broad responsibilities for developing and implementing monitoring measures; staying abreast of aging forecasting; planning activities, to include the integration of area plans and the State Plan on Aging; and the collection, analysis, and publication of client-driven statistical data collected from the agency's programs.
+Data is made available through data collection systems such as the On-line Support Assistant (OLSA), Advanced Information Manager (AIM), and State Health Insurance Program (SHIP) Talk, which track client data for agency reporting purposes.
+The data from these systems is provided to the Administration for Community Living (ACL) for reporting purposes, as aging funding is now based on solid data and is results driven.